spdk/spdk/README.md

 ## Advanced Build Options

-Optional components and other build-time configuration are controlled by settings in two Makefile fragments in the root of the repository. `CONFIG` contains the base settings.
-Running the `configure` script generates a new file, `CONFIG.local`, that contains overrides to the base `CONFIG` file.
-For advanced configuration, there are a number of additional options to `configure` that may be used, or `CONFIG.local` can simply be created and edited by hand.
+Optional components and other build-time configuration are controlled by settings in the Makefile configuration file in the root of the repository. `CONFIG` contains the base settings for the `configure` script.
+This script generates a new file, `mk/config.mk`, that contains final build settings.
+For advanced configuration, there are a number of additional options to `configure` that may be used, or `mk/config.mk` can simply be created and edited by hand.
 A description of all possible options is located in `CONFIG`.

 Boolean (on/off) options are configured with a 'y' (yes) or 'n' (no).
 For example, this line of `CONFIG` controls whether the optional RDMA (libibverbs)